 The most common cause of engorgement is infrequent or ineffective milk removal.
-At the time when the "milk comes in" at 3 to 5 days postpartum, the rapid increase in milk volume can cause vascular congestion and edema.
+At the time when the "milk comes in" at 3 to 5 days postpartum, the rapid increase in milk volume can cause vascular congestion and result in edema.
 This can also happen if mother or baby skips a feeding.
 The breasts become swollen and have a shiny appearance.
 They may be tender, often feel hot and have diffuse redness.
-In addition, the Feedback Inhibitor of Lactation (FIL) begins to decrease milk production.
+The mother may even have a slight elevation of temperature.
+Intravenous fluids given during labor can result in excessive interstitial fluids and also contribute to postpartum engorgement and areolar edema.
+In addition to the discomfort, if